mietek/halcyon-website/pages/shootout/index.md

 <p>[— Joe Nelson](https://twitter.com/begriffs/status/522811714325475329), [inspiration](https://begriffs.com/posts/2013-08-22-haskell-on-heroku-omg-lets-get-this.html) for [Haskell on Heroku](https://haskellonheroku.com/)</p>
 </aside>

-### Methodology
+#### Comments

+The test simulates installing each example for the first time, by forcing Halcyon to rebuild the sandbox and the application from scratch.
+GHC and Cabal are restored from local cache.

+The times given are _mean [low, high]_, calculated across 10 test runs.
+Each test run consists of building all examples on an 8 GB DigitalOcean droplet, running Ubuntu 14.04.

 The raw results are available as a [CSV file](https://gist.github.com/mietek/c37e9fba6290a96a926e).
-To reproduce the results, perform a benchmark by using the included test script.
+To reproduce the results, use the included test script:

 ```
-$ halcyon/test bench-shootout
+$ halcyon/test shootout --bench
 ...
 hello-yesod,10,521,535,537,251MB,25MB
 ```

-The columns included in the results are:
+The output of the test script includes:

 - Application name
 - GHC and Cabal restore time